Solobearus/surveillance-dashboard/README.md

    cd surveillance-dashboard
    ```

-2. duplicate .env.exmpale file as .env in ./frontend
+2. Duplicate `.env.example` file as `.env` in `./frontend`

-Note: in real-world applications, it's crucial to keep sensitive information out of version control.
+   Note: In real-world applications, it's crucial to keep sensitive information out of version control.
-But for the porpuse of this task and since there is nothing sensitive here as this will run locally only, I have put the correct envs in the .env.example
+   But for the purpose of this task and since there is nothing sensitive here as this will run locally only, I have put the correct envs in the `.env.example`.

 3. Build and run the Docker containers: